Huáscar: Biography

 The Spanish chronicler Juan de Betanzos who provided information pertaining to the Huáscar-Atahualpa civil war, outlines Huáscar's tyranny.
 It is, however, a very biased account, as Betanzos' wife, on whose testimony much of his chronicle is based, was previously married to Atahualpa.
 Betanzos outlines how Huáscar would seize his lords' wives if they took his fancy.
 More importantly, he seized both the Lands of the Previous Incas and the Lands of the Sun.
 In Inca society, the lands of previous dead Incas remained part of their household to support their divine-like cult.
-Similarly lands were reserved for the worship of the Sun.
+Similarly, lands were reserved for the worship of the Sun.
 Thus, Huáscar's seizure represented his disrespect and insensitivity for Inca religion.

 Huáscar then declared war on Atahualpa.
 The battles reported by Betanzos talk of Quizquiz (Atahualpa's commander) leading armies of 60,000 men against armies of 60,000 men supporting Huáscar.
 Betanzos' account also enlightens on the bloody nature of Inca wars.
-Atahualpa's punishment of the Canares saw him rip the hearts from their chiefs and force their followers to eat them.
+Atahualpa's punishment of the Cañaris saw him rip the hearts of their tribal chiefs and force their followers to eat them.

 Huáscar was defeated in the Battle of Chimborazo and the Battle of Quipaipán.
-Huáscar was made prisoner and Atahualpa's chiefs Quizquiz and Chalicuchima occupied Cuzco.
+Huáscar was made prisoner and Atahualpa's generals Quizquiz and Chalcuchímac occupied Cuzco.

-The war had Atahualpa in the clear ascendancy on Pizarro's arrival.
-However it was partly because of ongoing civil war that Pizarro was able to triumph.
-Firstly, the Inca armies were depleted from the civil war.
-Secondly, disunity can be demonstrated by Huáscar's celebrations and in the celebrations of the province of Cuzco (loyalists to Huáscar) at Atahualpa's capture.
+The war had Atahualpa in the clear ascendancy on Spanish conquistador Francisco Pizarro's arrival.
+However it was partly because of the ongoing civil war that Pizarro was able to triumph.
+Firstly, the civil war had depleted the Inca armies.
+Secondly, disunity can be demonstrated by Huáscar's celebrations and in the celebrations of the province of Cuzco (loyal to Huáscar) at Atahualpa's capture.